 But Jesus turns the tables on them: “You do not know what you are asking.”
 He is indeed a King, and he will indeed rule Israel, but his crown will be made of thorns, and his throne will be a Roman instrument of torture.

-And so he tries to clarify: “Can you drink the cup that I drink or be baptized with the baptism with which I am baptized?”
+And so he tries to clarify: “Can you drink the chalice that I am going to drink?”
 The key to honor in the kingdom of God is to drink the cup of suffering, to be willing to suffer out of love, to give one’s life away as a gift.
 Look at the lives of the saints.
-It is not about aggrandizing the ego, but emptying it out.
+It is not about aggrandizing the ego but emptying it out.